opendatamesh-initiative/odm-specification-schema-annotations/docs/site/specifications/sas/quickstart.md

 A schema is a formal and machine readable definition of a data model.

+To facilitate re-use, keywords can be organized into vocabularies.
+A vocabulary consists of a list of keywords, together with their syntax and semantics.
+A dialect is defined as a set of vocabularies and their required support identified in a meta-schema

 ## JSON Schema

 JSON Schema is a declarative language for annotating and validating JSON documents' structure, constraints, and data types.
 It provides a way to standardize and define expectations for JSON data.